tablet on a desk during the day displaying Website Hosting Companies for Small Business

 Dedicated web hosting

-While shared hosting is cost-effective for small businesses it is limited in disc space and bandwidth.
-Whereas a dedicated web host assigns a server to your business exclusively—and it’s usually more expensive.
-However, the trade-off would be worth it if your site generates significant traffic, or you expect it to in the future.
-With dedicated hosting, you may also have to take care of your own maintenance, unless you upgrade to managed hosting (another added expense).
+While shared hosting is cost-effective for small businesses, it is limited in disc space and bandwidth.
+A dedicated web host assigns a server exclusively to your business, but it’s usually more expensive.
+However, the trade-off would be worth it if your site generates significant traffic or you expect it to in the future.
+With dedicated hosting, you may also have to take care of your own maintenance unless you upgrade to managed hosting (another added expense).

 Anyone familiar with finding a home should see that searching for a website hosting service presents almost too many choices.